mfsyahrz/nex-flix/README.md

 ### API
-Nex-flix is deployed on heroku. the host is [here](https://api-nexflix.herokuapp.com/)
+Nex-flix is deployed on heroku. the api host is [here](https://api-nexflix.herokuapp.com/)

 #### Endpoints